OGI Internship in Organic Horticulture

 Interns work a minimum of 30 hours per week on a well-established Irish organic horticultural farm, over a six to nine-month period.
 Interns are recruited and employed directly by their host farm, gaining experience through a full growing season.

-Build your skills with practical workshops, classes and farm walks led by expert growers and trainers from across the organic sector.
+Build your skills with practical workshops, classes and farm walks led by experts from across the organic sector.

 A training programme runs alongside the work placement, providing extra training and qualifications, including: